Vincit/objection.js/doc/includes/API.md

 ```

 Factory function that returns a [`ReferenceBuilder`](#referencebuilder) instance, that makes it easier to refer
-to tables, columns, json attributes etc. `ReferenceBuilder` can also used to type cast and alias the references.
+to tables, columns, json attributes etc. `ReferenceBuilder` can also be used to type cast and alias the references.

 See [`FieldExpression`](#fieldexpression) for more information about how to refer to json fields.